cuboost/unity-project-webgl-template/README.md

 It is a modified template initially from Unity.
 So to implement it follow the Implementation Steps.

+Here is one of my games using this template: https://cuboost-website.web.app/cuboost-game.html.

 ## Implementation Steps
 1. Update the page title
 2. Add Text about your game in the about-game-text div.